wengong-jin/icml18-jtnn/molvae/README.md

 ```
 python ../jtnn/mol_tree.py < ../data/all.txt
 ```
 This gives you the vocabulary of cluster labels over the dataset `all.txt`.
-Note that it will give you warnings when it encounters a molecule with high tree-width.
-It is recommended to remove them from the dataset, as training JT-VAE on high tree-width molecules will cause out-of-memory error.

 ## Training
 We trained VAE model in two phases: